More Heat. More Air. Less Money.

 - Oven temperature sensor(s)

 - Purge timer for oven operation

 - Fan/belt/motor guards

 - Seismic tolerant design

 Delivery & Installation

-Reliant equipment delivers unassembled.
-Reliant has hundreds of systems in operation around the world successfully installed by our clients, but we know that some of our clients need to be up and running as quickly as possible.
+Reliant powder coating equipment delivers unassembled.
+Reliant has hundreds of finishing systems in operation around the world successfully installed by our clients, but we know that some of our clients need to be up and running as quickly as possible.

 Our factory-authorized installation crews can have your equipment up and running much faster – typically 3-6 weeks faster than an untrained crew.
 If your project is time sensitive or you need to be up and operational with minimal hassle, we urge you to consider using a Reliant crew when you purchase your powder coating equipment.